November 30, 2020

-The challenge of improving PM is complicated by the fact that its outputs are used as inputs for a wide variety of purposes.
+In considering change, many weigh tactics such as eliminating ratings or reducing steps and documentations requirements, but adjusting performance management is complicated by the fact that its outputs are used as inputs for a wide variety of purposes.

 Increasing utility has substantial positive effects on workforce performance, engagement and employee perceptions of PM’s fairness.

-Although the strategy of HR maintaining control is successful in maintaining quality standards throughout the organization, the centralized system led by HR struggles to keep up with the market intensity and, too often, does not increase the value of PM.
-To address this, communicate with the business to support tailoring PM and establish standards so it still provides the input for critical talent processes.
+When HR controls performance management, it’s easier to maintain quality standards throughout the organization, but the HR-driven approach can struggle to keep up with market intensity and, too often, doesn’t increase the value of performance management.
+To address this, work with the business to tailor performance management while also establishing standards so it still provides the input for critical talent processes.

 “Ultimately, translating team interests into individual ones is the secret to overcoming these barriers,” says Prime.
 “Organizations must show employees that collaboration is a tool they can use to fulfill their individual goals.”

 Communicate which actions, not just attributes, that employees must demonstrate to effectively collaborate.
 As 2021 begins, help employees to identify where their accountabilities intersect with others and construct a detailed plan for collaboration at the start of the performance cycle.
 Gartner research shows that when employees collaborate effectively, their individual performance increases by 20.6%.

 Join your peer CHROs and senior HR executives from leading organizations to discuss specific HR challenges and learn top HR trends and priorities.

 Recommended resources for Gartner clients*:

 Performance Management That Delivers

 Employee-owned design of performance management